Gibsonmb71/homebridge-lanternic/README.md

 6. If colors are swapped, change `colorOrder`.
 7. If Off leaves the strip visibly on, keep `powerMode` as `both` or try `rgbBlack`.
 8. If brightness does not change, keep `brightnessMode` as `rgb`; if it double-dims, try `native`.

+## Reconnect
+If automatic reconnect fails, power cycle the strip.
+If it flashes, you're reconnected.

 ## Protocol Notes